janschill/cern-solid-code-investigation/presentations/201203-solid_world/presentation.md

 ---

-## Why investigate into CERN-Solid?
+## Getting Started with Solid at CERN

 * CERN the birthplace of the Web
 * Many sophisticated software projects at CERN